bennyxguo/hexo-theme-obsidian/README.md

 ### Code block style

-> Turn off default `highlight` to ensure code block style display properly.
-  Because Obsidian theme use manual highlight.js
-  To maintain the code block css display properly please change your default highlight setting as off!!
+> Since version `v1.3.5` code block highlight has changed from `highlight.js` to `codemirror`, but the Hexo default highlight still need to be disabled to take affect.
+  !!
+So Please make sure you disabled Hexo's default highlight setting !!

 Hexo configuration file `_config.yml` located at the ROOT path of your blog.